saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdivt6.jpg">

-You have now completed "Creating a Remote Source and Virtual Tables"  and are done with the whole task of "Setup of Remote Connection and Virtual Tables for S/4HANA".
+You have now completed "Creating Virtual Tables of the ABAP CDS Views" and are done with the whole task of "Setup of Remote Connection and Virtual Tables for S/4HANA".

 Your next task is to set up a sample database in your HANA system.
 The database consists of US Census data as well as a table used to approximate the Longitude and Latitude of customer addresses in the S/4HANA sales data.